Robot sloth hanging from a wire in between trees

 These mini drones can flap their wings hundreds of times per second, like bees and other insects.
 The actual wingspan of the drone is 12 inches.

 These flying robots look like insects, but they won’t bite or sting.
-They’re drones designed to work in hard-to-reach spaces like the insides of big machines.
+They’re designed to work in hard-to-reach spaces like the insides of big machines.

 The robots weigh less than a paper clip!
 Like flying insects, the drones can hover and dart around.
 The newest version (above) can also withstand collisions with objects.
 “You can hit it when it’s flying, and it can recover,” says Kevin Chen, one of the engineers.
 “It can also do somersaults in the air.”